TuxVinyards/qqX/README.md

 qqX is safe but not infallible.
 Use the Github **clone** button for the latest bug fixes ...

+The recent bug that stopped the creation of first time snapshots has now been fixed.
+The same with the bug in the config wizard not adding 'G' to ram= line which caused new distros to fail to start in both quickemu & qqX ...

+But just to be extra safe, while we are at Release 1.1.05, an extra layer of qemu-img disk health checks has now been added to the disk info function.
+Give it a try.

 Please remember that by using this software YOU become part of the community.
 Please report unnoticed errors!

-There is currently a bug with first time creation of snapshots.
-Fix to be released shortly.
-Use standard quickemu method for now, for first snapshot.
-There was also an unnoticed bug with with the config wizard not adding 'G' to ram= line which caused new distros to fail to start in both quickemu & qqX.

 Your help at making this software better is appreciated.